Zetosoft/dynacam/README.md

 - All *lightObject* creator functions in **quantum.*** are available and reflected on **dynacam.*** as well (You can call *dynacam.newGroup()*, for example)
 - All *lightObject* inherit all properties and functions from the conventional *displayObject*, Additional functions and properties are listed below
 - All **quantum.*** constructor functions take in the same parameters as the **display.*** library, except for specified parameters listed below (Usually a normal map filename)
-- Physics bodies must be added to, or created with a camera, so lights can be calculated correctly for them
+- Physics bodies must be added with **dynacam.addBody()**, so lights can be calculated correctly for them
-- Lights can be created with **quantum.*** but will not be tracked until added to a camera as well
 - groups can be inserted into lightGroups, but will not work correctly the other way around.

 ### Gotchas
 - Because objects are drawn to a canvas, and the graphics engine "owns" these objects, touch, tap, and mouse listeners are forwarded using a mirror object hierarchy that sit on front of the canvas.
 Complex, large objects will make the engine stutter if the hierarchy is too dynamic (Objects deleted, created, moved or scaled constantly).
-- All default functions have been replaced with a pointer table, for your own safety do not reference them/it as it loses its pointed function after referencing it again, even with a different index (translate, scale, rotate, etc.)
+- All default functions have been replaced with a pointer function, for your own safety do not reference it as it loses its pointed function after referencing it again, even with a different index (translate, scale, rotate, etc.) The engine will warn about unusual behavior.
+- Fill and effect userdata have been also replaced by a pointer table, same precautions apply.
 - Performance wise, light objects count as 2 display objects, event forwarded objects count as 3, so these can stack up easily, test well for performance!
+- Multiple cameras will share the global FPS, so 2 cameras will both work at 30 FPS if Corona is set to 60 FPS, 3 cameras will work at 20 FPS each, and so on.

 ### Functions
 ---

 - dynacam.*
-	- dynacam.*newCamera(**options**)* : Returns new *cameraObject*, all properties are optional
+	- dynacam.*newCamera(**options**)* : Returns new *cameraObject*, all keys are optional
 		- **options.damping** (number) Number specifying damping.
 Higher value means slower camera tracking.
 Default is 10
 		- **options.ambientLightColor** (table) 4 Indexed table specifying RGB and intensity respective float values.
 Default is black *{0, 0, 0, 1}*
 		- **options.width** (number) If specified, camera will be of specific width, or width ratio if less than 1.
 Full screen resize width is the default.